Create an association shop in Switzerland: sell merch, tickets and courses online

 Can I combine course registrations with payment in one step?

 Yes.
-In the Mini-Webshop, you set up the course as a product and add form fields: name, email, desired date.
-Payment is made directly upon registration – the course spot is only reserved after payment.
+In the mini webshop you set up the course as a product and add form fields: name, email, desired date.
+Payment is made directly upon registration – the course place is only reserved after payment.

 View detailed response